w-mcilhagga/single-file-python-module/README.md

 How can you
 1. Install it on your own computer so you can just import it into all your other projects?
-2. Distribute it to others without going through PyPI (because let's face it, it isn't a really good module)?
+2. Distribute it to others without going through PyPI (because let's face it, it isn't really all that great)?

 ## 1. Installing it on your own computer.
 A google for how to install a python script brings up a whole lot about `pyproject.toml`, packages, `__init__.py` and so on.